We get the inside scoop on Professor Lee Cronin’s ‘Chemputer’, plus hear all about his grand plans for creating a new form of life.

 Conferences are kind of a necessity if you’re in a research role, but what about all the amazing research University of Glasgow undergraduates do?
 That’s where Let’s Talk About [X] and [X]position come in!...

-If we had to describe FameLab it would be like Radio 4’s “just a minute” where you have to talk without repetition, hesitation, deviation but instead its three minutes, infront of an audience and...
+If we had to describe FameLab, it would be like Radio 4’s “just a minute” – you have to talk without repetition, hesitation and deviation.
+But instead, it’s three minutes in front of an...

 New year, new us?
-Of course not, we don’t need to change we’re perfect as we are!
+Of course not, we don’t need to change – we’re perfect as we are!
 Annabel and Gabriela take a look back on all the events theGIST covered in 2017.
-That includes...
+That...

 This month we’re talking game theory!
 We interview Jörg Bewersdorff, author of Luck, Logic and White Lies, and take a look at the famous “prisoner’s dilemma”.
 This nifty piece of game theory can explain...

 This month our Head of Podcasts, Annabel May, visited the Cafe Scientifique event “The Sleeping Giant” and catch up with main speaker Dr Ryan Milligan – ex trucker and NASA researcher.
 Dr Milligan is a solar physicist and new to the Physics and Astronomy department in the University of Glasgow, but in the past has worked at the NASA Goddard Space Flight Center in Maryland, just outside of Washington D.C.